-You may be taken to a room where caregivers will monitor you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
+You may be taken to a room where healthcare providers will monitor you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
 Later, you may be able to go home, or you will be taken to your hospital room.

 - You cannot make it to your treatment on time.

 Seek Care Immediately if